probablyjassin/probablyjassin.github.io/content/blog/a-small-rant-on-the-horrible-website-my-university-uses.md

 ---
-title: A small rant on the website my university uses - and the alternatives
+title: A small rant on the website my university uses
 description: As with most Schools and Universities (especially in Germany), my Unis website is very old.
 These are my biggest problems with my uni's page, and what I did to improve my experience.